 The number of children and young people with special educational needs is increasing.
-Many of them need a lot of support, and this is expensive.
+Many need a lot of support.
+This is expensive.
 COVID may mean that we need to support even more people in the future.

 How we spend money on SEND